Construction to begin at Callahan Park

-Callahan Park is about to undergo exciting upgrades with construction beginning on Tuesday.
+Callahan Park is about to undergo exciting upgrades with construction beginning today.

 To facilitate the construction process, it is important to note that the only access point to Callahan Park during this time will be through the Poplin Avenue parking lot.